-(Prerequisites: Satisfactory completion of all first and second semester courses; Corequisites: NURS 4316, 4317, 4318, 4510, 4219, 4310.)
+(Prerequisites: Satisfactory completion of all first and second semester courses; Corequisites: Enrollment in all third semester courses.)
 This course emphasizes acute care nursing concepts essential for professional nursing practice in complex adult medical/surgical environments.
 Advanced clinical judgment, reasoning and therapeutic nursing skills are demonstrated in the application of evidence-based nursing care through the use of case study analysis with increasing complexities and critical thinking activities.
 The focus is on complex disease management including environmental factors, genetic risks, and preventive care using a collaborative approach.